Hazmat Accidents Increasing on Texas Roadways

 - Class 3 hazardous materials include flammable and combustible liquids.

 - Class 4 hazardous materials are solids that are flammable, spontaneously combustible, or hazardous when wet.

 - Class 5 hazardous materials include oxidizers and organic peroxides.

 - Class 6 hazardous materials include poisonous and infectious materials.

 - Class 8 hazardous materials are corrosive.

 - Class 9 includes miscellaneous hazardous materials not included in classes 1-8.

-Shipment of hazardous chemicals and other materials is strictly governed by both federal and state law, and requires specialized training, documentation, safety planning, placards identifying the hazardous materials on board a truck or other vehicle, and more.
-Failure to comply with these regulations may result in governmentally-imposed penalties.
+Shipment of hazardous chemicals and other materials is strictly governed by both federal and state law and requires specialized training, documentation, safety planning, placards identifying the hazardous materials onboard a truck or other vehicle, and more.
+Failure to comply with these regulations may result in government-imposed penalties.
 Further, violation of a safety-related regulation provides evidence of negligence should a person harmed by a hazmat incident choose to pursue legal action against the shipper.